-Lunaz, the electric vehicle engineering company and creator of electric classic cars will grow its global manufacturing headquarters by 500% in the Spring of 2021.
-The company will increase from its current 8,000 sq/ft facility to a 40,000 sq/ft high-tech engineering, design and manufacturing centre adjacent to its current home.
-This will be the largest occupied manufacturing space within the Silverstone Technology Cluster in Britain’s advanced engineering heartland.
+Lunaz, the pioneering electric vehicle engineering company renowned for its electric classic car conversions, is set to expand its global manufacturing headquarters by an impressive 500% in Spring 2021.
+The company will transition from its current 8,000-square-foot facility to a state-of-the-art 40,000-square-foot engineering, design, and manufacturing hub, located adjacent to its existing premises.
+This expansion will establish Lunaz as the largest occupant within the Silverstone Technology Cluster, a key site in Britain’s advanced engineering landscape.

 Start Of Production For World’s First Electric Bentley